 Woah!
 You’re a celebrity!

-Royalty and glamour are bound to get you in the public eye.
-And the Himalayans are no strangers to all the glitz, fame and cameras!
+Royalty and glamour will naturally get you in the public eye.
+So, the Himalayans are no strangers to all the glitz, fame and cameras!
 These gorgeous cats have made many memorable appearances in popular culture, of which we picked and chose our five favorites:

-2. Beethoven, Mozart and Bartók.
-This memorable trio, named after the famous composers, are Martha Stewart's Himalayan kitties who have been featured on TV on several occasions.
-They appeared in Stewart's "Kmart" commercial, on her "Martha Stewart Living" TV show and in her magazine.
+2. Beethoven, Mozart and Bartók are a Martha Stewart’s memorable trio named after the famous composers.
+They appeared in Stewart’s “Kmart” commercial, on her “Martha Stewart Living” TV show and in her magazine.

-3. Colonel Meow.
-A Himalayan cat named Colonel Meow is the holder of the "Longest Fur on a Cat" Guinness Record.
+3. Colonel Meow is the holder of the “Longest Fur on a Cat” Guinness Record.
 Colonel Meow sadly passed away in 2014, but his record was never surpassed.
 His fur was measured at 22.87 cm (9 in).

-4. Luna the Fashion Kitty.
-Presumably the biggest fashion star in the cat world, Luna the Fashion Kitty is a beautiful Himalayan who has a large following on Social Media.
+4. Luna the Fashion Kitty is presumably the biggest fashion star in the cat world with a large following on Social Media.
 Her hooman parents post her daily outfits and share valuable information on cat care and rescue.

-5. Monkey and Stewie.
-Monkey and Stewie are Jeff Lewis's two Himalayan cats who were often featured in his reality TV Show "Flipping out".
+5. Monkey and Stewie are Jeff Lewis’s two Himalayan cats who often starred in his reality TV Show “Flipping out“.